Washington District Improves Bus Operations, Customer Service With Bytecurve - School Transportation News

 Improving Driver Oversight

 With his 100 drivers carrying out multiple different runs per day, Bytecurve helps track driver check-ins and bus departures.
-It also allows for last-minute schedule adjustments or driver substitutions if needed.
+It also makes last-minute schedule adjustments or driver substitutions quick and easy, if needed.

 Bytecurve’s Time and Attendance module is helpful since drivers are discouraged from clocking in in-person due to COVID-19.
-Dutton estimated 90 percent of his drivers are using the Drive-On app which verifies they are on site at the bus yard before allowing them to clock in remotely.
+Dutton estimated 90 percent of his drivers are using Bytecurve’s Drive-On app, which verifies they are on-site at the bus yard before allowing them to clock in remotely.

-Messages that previously had to be manually passed to drivers can now be pushed out digitally, with acknowledgments required.
+Messages that previously had to be manually passed to drivers can now be pushed out digitally, with acknowledgment back from the drivers required.
 At first, Dutton said he was concerned his drivers wouldn’t take to the new system, but he achieved their cooperation after explaining that it was being implemented not for extra control but to make sure the transportation team was providing a high level of customer service to students and other school staff.

 His next goal is to eliminate paper timesheets and track driver timesheets in Bytecurve, with data automatically being sent to the payroll department.
-He estimated this move would save 70 to 80 percent of the time it currently takes for his staff to complete this task.
+He estimated this move would save 70 to 80 percent of the time it currently takes for his staff to complete this task and help to ensure the overall accuracy of the payroll calculations.

 A Valued Partnership